AISquaredInc/aisquared/README.md

 The `aisquared.logging` subpackage is powered by [MLflow](https://mlflow.org), a powerful open-source platform for the machine learning lifecycle.
 The `logging` subpackage inherits nearly all functionality from mlflow, so we highly recommend users refer to the [MLflow documentation site](https://mlflow.org/docs/latest/index.html) for additional information.

 In this subpackage, we have additionally added implementations of individual functions to save TensorFlow, Keras, Scikit-Learn, and PyTorch models in a format that can be deployed quickly using MLflow.

+## The `aisquared` CLI

+The `aisquared` CLI, which is installed with the package, contains command-line functions that provide some high-level functionality the `aisquared` package provides, including:

+- `aisquared airfiles`
+  - This command contains functionality to list, delete, upload, and download `.air` files
+- `aisquared deploy`
+  - This command contains functionality to deploy models
+- `aisquared predict`
+  - This command contains functionality to get predictions from deployed models

 ## Changes